 [ Want to own rental real estate?
 Attend a FREE real estate class to learn how to invest in rental properties, as well as strategies to maximize your cash flow and achieve financial freedom. ]

-Portfolio income, on the other hand, is income investors receive from a number of different types of investments, not the least of which include stocks, bonds, mutual funds, and annuities.
+Portfolio income, on the other hand, is income investors receive from several different types of investments, not the least of which include stocks, bonds, mutual funds, and annuities.
 More specifically, portfolio income typically comes in the form of interest, dividends, and capital gains.
 It is also important to note that portfolio income is not passive.

 No lucrative passive income portfolio will come to fruition without the assistance of a plan, or a strategy to set things in motion.
 If for nothing else, establishing a blueprint for what you hope to achieve with your upcoming real estate endeavor should clarify your approach.
 Having said that, the first thing you need to do if you hope to build a lucrative passive income portfolio is to draft a realistic financial model.
 What is it you want to accomplish by obtaining rental properties?